Estimated reading time: 6 minutes, 44 seconds. Contains 1348 words

 Originally, the customer just wanted to do a rip-n-replace - swap out their existing 7-year old, 2.4GHz APs - with new APs.
 After some discussion we convinced them that a simple swap out was not the best solution.
-We agreed to do a predictive survey using data collected from on-site data collection.
+We agreed to do a predictive design using data collected from Our site visit.

 One of the caveats was that the APs could not be in the rooms.
 For aesthetic reasons, and others, management wanted no APs in rooms.
 We knew this would not be an ideal solution, and we let this be known on several occasions.
 After explaining our reasoning, IT was in agreement with us on this matter.
 However, the management was not convinced and decided to take a chance on the hallway “design”.

-So, I could choose not to do this project and walk away, or sell a solution I was not confidant in.
+So, I could choose not to do this project and walk away, or sell a solution in which I was not confidant.
 Well, I have a business to run, bills to pay, and employees to… employ.
 I chose to “design” a solution within the constraints - both AP placement and budgetary.
-With this in mind I drafted the cover letter below for the predictive survey I presented to the customer:
+With this in mind I drafted the cover letter below for the design I presented to the customer:

 Thank for this opportunity to allow us to present you with a wireless access solution for your wonderful property.
 Before you proceed to the information in the document please indulge us and read this overview in its entirety.
 It will clarify the purpose and scope of this document.

 This report is a “Predictive Survey”.
 The term “predictive” is used deliberately to denote the fact that the process used in the creation of this report is a best guess and will most likely not be 100% accurate.
 In a structurally complicated deployment such as yours we can probably assume a 75-80% accuracy rate.